Capture of Putyvl

 The Capture of Putyvl took place during operations of the Soviet partisans against German-Hungarian forces, on 26 May 1942.

 Prelude

-After intense fighting in April between the German forces and Soviet partisans, Germans were weakened and partisan path out of the Bryansk forest into Sumy Oblast was now open.
+After intense fighting in April between the German forces and Soviet partisans, Germans were weakened and the partisan path out of the Bryansk forest into Sumy Oblast was now open.
 On May 10, partisans tricked Hungarian and German forces into fighting one another, as a result mistaking each other for partisans.
 Partisans passed through Kamenka settlement and engaged in battle with German police, who lost 50 men during battle with partisans.
-On May 21, partisans blew up railway bridge on the Yamiol-Makov section and the horse-drawn bridge on the Glukhov-Makov road, as ordered to them by the Soviet command.
+On May 21, partisans blew up a railway bridge on the Yamiol-Makov section and the horse-drawn bridge on the Glukhov-Makov road, as ordered to them by the Soviet command.

 Partisans were stationed in the forest and observed Putyvl, which was surrounded by other settlements, guarded by the German-Hungarian garrisons.
-Partisan units were outnumbered and outgunned, but Kovpak relied on element on surprise and speed for his planned attack.
+Partisan units were outnumbered and outgunned, but Kovpak relied on the element of surprise and speed for his planned attack.